talwrii/twitter-exodus/readme.md

 ## Related concepts and ideas.

-* [Redecentralize](https://redecentralize.org/about/) the concept of decentralizing IT services for many reasons.
+* [Redecentralize](https://redecentralize.org/about/) the concept of decentralizing IT services for many reasons include power, control and risk-mitigation
 * [Fediverse](https://en.wikipedia.org/wiki/Fediverse) the idea of replacing the centralized web services on which we depend (youtube, twitter, reddit) with federated equivalents with less centralized power.

 # Mastodon